jonahrosenblum/Haiku-Review/README.md

 To use this project:
 1. Clone it to your machine.
 2. Download the necesary packages (versions listed below).
 3. Get API keys for tweepy and newsapi and add them to a file you will create called apiKey.py, name the variables so that they line up with the code.
-The [@haikureviewlive](https://twitter.com/haikureviewlive) file with api keys is not included in this repository for obvious reasons.
+We did not include out apiKey file for obvious reasons.
 4. Run it in terminal with `python3 sendTweet.py`

 These are the currently used version of all requires packages: